sanctuary-js/sanctuary/README.md

 # Sanctuary

-Sanctuary is small functional programming library inspired by Haskell and PureScript.
+Sanctuary is a small functional programming library inspired by Haskell and PureScript.
+It depends on and works nicely with [Ramda][1].
 Sanctuary makes it possible to write safe code without null checks.

 In JavaScript it's trivial to introduce a possible run-time type error: